 Be Thankful for Healthy, Beautiful Skin

-Sweet potatoes are packed full of the antioxidant beta carotene, which converts to Vitamin A in the body and may help to slow the aging process.1 The best part about sweet potatoes is that they’re already sweet so you can cut back on brown sugar and marshmallows.
+Sweet potatoes are packed full of the antioxidant beta carotene, which converts to Vitamin A in the body and may help defend against the visible signs of skin aging.1 The best part about sweet potatoes is that they’re already sweet so you can cut back on brown sugar and marshmallows.
 Not only will your skin thank you, but your waistline will appreciate it as well!

 Although cranberries may be the side dish that divides the family, love ’em or not, there’s no denying that cranberries are a great source of antioxidants.2 The more antioxidants, the better for your skin!